The 8 funny signs and jokes in Car Share: Unscripted that you might have missed

 1. The Vengabus is coming

-In a nod to the 1998 Vengaboys classic, the Vengabus was coming.
+Referencing the 1998 Vengaboys classic, the Vengabus was coming.
 But nobody was jumping.
 Instead, they were stuck in traffic on the ring road.

 2. Bargain beef